fusioncharts/dev_centre_docs/getting-started/vuejs/your-first-chart-using-vuejs.md

 ---
 permalink: using-with-javascript-libraries/vuejs/your-first-chart-using-vuejs.html
 title: Your First Chart in Vue using FusionCharts | FusionCharts
-description: This article outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the vue-fusioncharts component.
+description: This article outlines the steps to be executed for creating your first chart using the vue-fusioncharts component.
 heading: Your First Chart in Vue using FusionCharts
 chartPresent: false
 ---